earthly/earthly-vs-gha/README.md

 ### Prequisites

-- Earthly - if Earthly is not installed, [get Earthly](https://earthly.dev/get-earthly)
+- Earthly - if Earthly is not installed, [get Earthly](https://earthly.dev/get-earthly).

 ### Running the build

-After cloning this repository, run:
+After cloning this repository, navigate to the root directory and run:

 ```
 earthly +main-pipeline --tag=local